bitmakerlabs/ruby-to-javascript/README.md

 ## Convert a Working Program

 Open the file `autopilot.rb` and run it.
 Then make a new file called `autopilot.js` and attempt to reproduce it in JavaScript.

+> #### Hint
+Make sure to run and test your file as you go!
+You do *not* want to write the entire file and hope for the best.
+Remember that you can run `node` in your terminal, much like `irb`.
+Work on one function at a time.
+You want to be confident that the function is working before you move on.